MicrosoftDocs/visualstudio-docs/mac/customizing-build-system.md

 # Customizing the Build System

 MSbuild is a build engine developed by Microsoft, that allows for the building of primarily .NET applications.
 The Mono framework also has it's own implementation of Microsoft's Build Engine (MSBuild), called **xbuild**.

-**xbuild** is primarily used for build Xamarin projects in Visual Studio for Mac.
-However, Xamarin will be phasing out xbuild out, in favor of moving towards using MSBuild on all operating systems.
+However, xbuild has been phased out, in favor of using MSBuild on all operating systems.

-In this document, when a reference is made to MSBuild, it is safe to assume that this also applies to xbuild.
+**MSbuild** is primarily used for as the build system for projects in Visual Studio for Mac.

 MSBuild works by taking a set of inputs, such as source files, and transforms them to outputs, such as executables, and achieves this output by invoking tools such as the compiler.